 LANGUAGES OTHER THAN ENGLISH

-- French (highly proficient reading skills, proficient writing and conversational skills)
+- French (highly proficient reading skills, very good command of writing and conversational skills)

-- Bosnian/Croatian/Serbian (highly proficient reading skills, proficient writing and conversational skills)
+- Bosnian/Croatian/Serbian (good command of reading skills, working knowledge of writing and conversational skills)

 - Society of Cinema and Media Studies